tmaurice54/tns_embedded_training/Exercises_C++/1_GPIO/ReadME.md

 Now that you have understood what a PWM is and how to use it, try to change continually the brightness of the LED.
 You can create a loop which will slowly turn off the LED and after slowly turn on the LED.

+## Question 7: servo motor [Real board]

+PWM is also used to control motor.
+In this question you have to use what you learn to control a servo motor.

+The servo motor used in this training has 3 wire.
+One brown for GND, one orange for PWM Input and one red for VCC.

+Create a code that will change the position of the servo motor.
+The servo motor begin at one of his extrem position, go to the over position in several seconds and comme back to the origin, and loop this execution.